 You may be blocked from installing from the app store because you’re not in the UK.
 If this is the case then for Android you can download the app directly here.

-For an Apple device, you’ll need to read a guide on how to install apps outside their intended country such as this one.
+For an Apple device, you’ll need to read a guide on how to install apps outside their intended country.

 How to watch iPlayer on a Smart TV in Ireland

-If you’ve got a Smart TV and you want to watch BBC iPlayer on it then there are a few requirements.
+If you’ve got a Smart Television and you’ve wondered how to watch BBC iPlayer in Ireland on it then there are a few requirements.
 To do this you’ll need:

-- A Smart TV with the BBC iPlayer app already installed on it.
+- A Smart Television with the BBC iPlayer app already installed on it.

 - The ability to change your ‘DNS Settings’.